 Diabetes Educator Graduate Certificate Program

 The Diabetes Educator Graduate Certificate Program is the first program globally to achieve recognition from the International Diabetes Federation.
-Led by more than fifteen (15) Certified Diabetes Educators, this program is highly sought after by health professionals interested in supporting patients and families with the management and control of diabetes.
+Led by Certified Diabetes Educators, this program is highly sought after by health professionals interested in supporting patients and families with the management and control of diabetes.
 Offering flexible and varied learning methods, the program has been taught to more than one thousand (1,000) registrants since 2004.
 For those interested in specializing further, there are a number of distinct additional courses that are offered independently.
-To find out more, read on!

 This program is eligible for Transfer Credit in Athabasca University's Bachelor of Nursing: Post LPN and Bachelor of Nursing: Post RN Programs.

 Please note that the Diabetes Educator Graduate Certificate Program entails a rigorous plan of study with both online and workshop components.
-Students must be prepared to devote the necessary hours of study and preparation required to complete the course within the allotted time frame.
+There are pre-set assignment dates that must be met in order to progress to the workshop component.
+Thus, students must be prepared to devote the necessary hours of study and preparation required to complete the course within the allotted time frame.

-Michener's Diabetes Educator Graduate Certificate Program is designed to be flexible, and is offered by distance online education with a two (2) day live workshop.
+Michener's Diabetes Educator Graduate Certificate Program is designed to be flexible, with online delivery and ending with a two (2) day live workshop.
 Study on your own time and at your own pace, and complete the Certificate in nine (9) months.
 Upon successful completion of the online program, workshop, and final exam you will receive The Michener Institute's Graduate Certificate in Diabetes Education.

 1 Teaching and Learning